Sibling Conflict: A Child’s First Class in Relationship School and You’re the Teacher!

 Children need honor practice in their lives and it starts in the home.
 Listening, sharing, and affirming a brother or sister are great ways to address the selfish tendencies in the heart.
 In fact, for every form of selfishness there is an honor-based solution.

 One mom applied honor this way with her fourteen-year-old.
 “I know that your brother can be annoying at times.
 You have an opportunity to learn some very important things in our home that will not only help him, but will help you learn life skills for the future.
 When you honor your brother by giving him some of your time, or teaching him how to be gentle, or playing with him, you’re giving him a valuable gift.
 And, your thoughtfulness is growing.
 Someday you might work in an office that has annoying people in it and you’ll be grateful you learned how to practice honor now.”

 Children demonstrate emotional outbursts, selfishness, and foolishness in family life.
+See Emotional kids need this life skill.
 Sibling conflict becomes a flag that specific weaknesses need attention.
 As you train and coach your children to success, you’ll use tools like firmness, training, and coaching.
 You’ll turn one of the greatest challenges in your home into a training ground for success.